-When is the last time someone told you the unvarnished truth?
-Is there anybody in your professional circle who will call you to the carpet for your actions and behaviors?
+When was the last time someone told you the unvarnished truth?
+Is there anybody in your professional circle who will call you to the carpet for your actions and behavior?
 Who do you bounce new ideas off of?
 What group of peers keeps you focused?
-While I a big fan of Ralph Waldo Emerson, I don’t completely subscribe to his “self-reliant man” theory.
-Either did he when you uncover the support he provided for many others throughout his life.
+While I am an enthusiastic fan of Ralph Waldo Emerson, I don’t completely subscribe to his “self-reliant man” theory.
+Either did he, when you uncover the material support he provided for many others throughout his life.
 Sure, you need to take responsibility for your actions and bring your best efforts to whatever situation you find yourself in.
 You also should never play the role of victim.
 However, no one person has it all figured out.
 The smartest and best leaders I know are not only open to feedback but regularly solicit it.
 One of the main reasons I see a business that stops growing is because the leader stops seeking and listening to advice and feedback that he/she doesn’t want to hear.
-Or, even worse, they attack the messenger so that no one is willing to speak truth to power.
+Or, even worse, they attack the messenger so that no one is willing to speak the truth to power.

 The good news is that I guarantee you there are people out there willing to help.
 They may be people you already know or people you still need to meet.
-There are fellow entrepreneurs and businesspeople who would like to share their experiences.
-I lead multiple leadership development peer groups for Vistage international which is just one of many vehicles out there to provide this type of support.
-There are professional advisors who generally care about their clients and want them to make good decisions.
+There are fellow entrepreneurs and business people who would like to share their experiences.
+I lead multiple leadership peer groups for Vistage international which is just one of many vehicles out there to provide this type of support.
+There are many professional advisors who care about their clients and want them to make good decisions.
 There are friends and colleagues who you trust implicitly, who only want the best for you.
 You just need to ask for their help and listen to their advice.
-You may still do what you want to do anyway, but at least you’ve broadened your knowledgebase and better understand the consequences of your actions.
-Feedback while not always easy to hear IS a gift and should be viewed as such.
+You may still do what you want to do anyway, but at least you’ve broadened your knowledge base and better understand the consequences of your actions.
+Feedback, while not always easy to hear, is a gift and should be viewed as such.
 Thankfully, it is a gift you can seek out and give yourself on a regular basis.